arrowhead-f/sos-examples/Simple service implementation guide/README.md

 The first service (setRPM) is secure, and therefore the systems (provider and consumer) need proper certificates.
 Certificate generation at the moment can only happen manually.

+Please read [this guide](https://github.com/arrowhead-f/core-java/wiki/Creating-Application-System-Certificates) on how to create Arrowhead compliant certificates.

 The second service implementation is insecure, so no certificates are needed for those systems hosting and consuming the HumidityWSN service.

 3.2.
 Setting up the core: adding authorization rules